What is a jewellery allergy?

 Jewellery allergy is a common cause of contact allergic dermatitis.
-Most jewellery allergy is caused by the metal nickel (see nickel allergy) and cobalt (see cobalt allergy) which is used in the manufacture of precious metal alloys.
+Most jewellery allergy is caused by the metals nickel (see nickel allergy) and cobalt (see cobalt allergy) which is used in the manufacture of precious metal alloys.
 In less expensive jewellery, nickel is often used in the base metal which is then plated with gold or silver.
 Many people who believe that they are allergic to gold or silver jewellery are allergic to nickel, which can occur as a trace element in gold or silver or has been used in the manufacture of gold jewellery to whiten and strengthen the piece.

 Jewellery allergy presents as dermatitis in places where nickel-containing metal is touching the skin.
 The most common sites of jewellery allergy are the earlobes (from earrings), the fingers (from rings), and around the neck (from necklaces); the affected areas become intensely itchy and may become red and blistered (acute dermatitis) or dry, thickened and pigmented (chronic dermatitis).
 Sometimes dermatitis later affects areas that are not in contact with jewellery, particularly the hands.
 Pompholyx is a blistering type of hand dermatitis that is prevalent in people with a previous history of jewellery allergy and may be due to contact with other sources of nickel such as coins and keys.

 Jewellery reactions are not always due to an allergy to a specific metal.
 Other reasons for a rash on the site of a particular item of jewellery may include: